ghall89/KeyStash/README.md

 The suggested method for installing KeyStash is through Homebrew.

-- Add the 'ghall89/tap' tap with brew tap `ghall89/tap`
+- Add the 'ghall89/tap' tap with `brew tap ghall89/tap`
-- Install QuestLogger with `brew install --cask keystash`
+- Install KeyStash with `brew install --cask keystash`

 Alternatively, you can [manually download](https://github.com/ghall89/KeyStash/releases) the latest release of KeyStash.